SLP College: Overview

 In 1974 Sandra A. Reid founded 'Sandra A Reid, School of Ballet and Theatre Dance' It initially offered classes for young children and was held in a small church hall before Reid purchased the first Studio La Pointe premises in around 1983.
 'Studios La Pointe', was the predecessor of today's SLP College.
 Initially, it was a part-time dance school teaching children of pre-vocational age.
 In 1991, the studios moved to a former chapel closer to the centre of Garforth, and a full-time performing arts course was established, which became known as SLP College.
-The college is now recognised as one of the leading performing arts schools in the United Kingdom.
 It is accredited to the Council for Dance Education and Training, and is one of the 21 specialist performing arts schools selected to allocate government funded Dance and Drama Awards.
 The college is based in a converted chapel, which has been extended twice in 2005 and in 2008.

 After 30 years at the helm, Reid retired as principal of the college in the summer of 2021; head of dance Kirsty Sparks and director of music James McCullagh now share the position as joint principals.
 Reid remains in post as CEO.

-In March 2023, Kenneth Avery-Clark took over SLP College as CEO and Principal.